Lauren Ho boards the Queen Mary 2 for a glamorous crossing to New York that recalls the golden age of cruising.

 • This year's Transatlantic Fashion Week cruise departs Southampton on September 2.
 The 2018 line-up includes Colin McDowell and Gail Sackloff alongside author and designer Hal Rubenstein, photographer Richard Young, vintage fashion queen Virginia Bates and journalist Jeremy Langmead.

-from Southampton to New York departs on September 2 and is priced from $1969pp, twin-share.
+A 7-night Transatlantic Fashion Week cruise from Southampton to New York departs on September 2 and is priced from $1969pp, twin-share.